About the Youth Educator Grant Program

 NCR-SARE recognizes that youth programs are a way to introduce new and exciting farming and ranching options to youth, families, and community members.
-The Youth Educator program provides opportunities for youth to learn about Sustainable Agriculture (farming and ranching that is ecologically sound, profitable, and socially responsible).
-Youth Educator grants support projects by youth educators that encourage youth to try sustainable practices and explore sustainable agriculture as a viable career option.
+The Youth Educator program provides opportunities for youth to learn about Sustainable Agriculture (farming and ranching that is ecologically sound, economically viable, and socially responsible).
+Youth Educator grants support projects by youth educators encouraging youth to try sustainable practices and explore sustainable agriculture as a viable career option.

 - Youth Educator Grants are competitive grants for educators to provide programming on sustainable agriculture for youth.